Dr. David Kerven

 Prior to his career as an attorney, Kerven taught undergraduate and graduate courses in software engineering, database design and programming language theory in Clark Atlanta University's computer science department.
 He was the director of the Web Technology Center there and wrote several books on HTML.
 He also conducted research in the areas of educational technology and software engineering.

-Kerven is married to Jenny Kerven, who teaches mathematics at Martin Luther King, Jr. High School in Lithonia.
+Kerven is married to Jenny Kerven, who teaches mathematics at Georgia Gwinnett College.
 He has three children.
-Kerven is very involved with the Boy Scouts of America, where he has leadership roles in his son's troop, in the Northern Ridge District, and in the Atlanta Area Council.
-For fun, he enjoys outdoor activities, reading and playing card and board games.
+For fun, he enjoys outdoor activities, reading, and playing card and board games.

 - Doctorate – computer science – University of Louisiana at Lafayette